Advanced Research Projects Agency for Health (ARPA-H)

 About

-Advanced Research Projects Agency for Health (ARPA-H) is a new federal agency established in 2022.
-It will support transformative high-impact research to drive biomedical and health breakthroughs — ranging from molecular to societal — to provide transformative solutions for all patients.
+Advanced Research Projects Agency for Health (ARPA-H) is a federal agency established in 2022.
+It supports transformative high-impact research to drive biomedical and health breakthroughs — ranging from molecular to societal — to provide transformative solutions for all patients.

-ARPA-H is an important new potential funder for research projects.
-President Biden's FY23 omnibus appropriations bill provides $1.5 billion for ARPA-H through FY 2025 ($500 million or a 50% increase over FY 2022).
-This spending authority will enable the agency to approaches: running trials, building tools, and testing new approaches.
+President Biden's FY23 omnibus appropriations bill provides $1.5 billion for ARPA-H through FY 2025.
+This spending authority ensures that the agency will continue to mature and accelerate its programs.
 ARPA-H is intended to complement NIH’s investments.

 ARPA-H Resources